fjahr/cisa-research/full-agg.md

 While this is theoretically possible, for any normally formed block that includes transactions relayed over the P2P network, the level of cooperation between all the signers is impossible to achieve.
-Due to this, there appears to be consensus among researchers that this is not a use-case worth pursuing.
+Due to this, there appears to be consensus that this is not a use-case worth pursuing.

 #### Gossip protocol bandwidth savings in Layer-2 protocols